-- Annual salary growth and inflation are assumed to be 2.5% per annum - The starting fund values and future contributions used in the projections are representative of the average for the Scheme. - For the active member illustrations, allowance has been made for a total future contribution rate of 12% p.a. payable until retirement at age 65 - The projected annual returns on assets (gross of costs and charges) are:
+- Annual salary growth and inflation are assumed to be 2.5% per annum - The starting fund values used in the projections are representative of the average for the Scheme. - The projected growth rates used are consistent with the growth rates providers use in members' annual benefit statements which are determined by the statutory guidance for producing money purchase illustrations and which are now based on the historic volatility of the fund not expected future returns.
+The projected annual returns on assets (gross of costs and charges) are: